 Receipts and billing statements are not needed for DeCAP.

-All claims must be submitted directly to the FSA Administrative Office and received by the last day of the month in order to be processed for that month.
+All claims must be submitted Via secure mail electronically to:https://nyc-fsa.leapfile.net and received by the 25th day of the month in order to be processed for that month.
 You will only be reimbursed for dependent care expenses that are provided during the applicable Plan Year.

 Claims should be submitted in a timely manner.
 A Claims Run-Out Period is provided, until February 28th following the close of the Plan Year, to submit claims for services performed during the previous period of coverage.

 Although eligible dependent care expenses of any amount are reimbursable, the total amount of expenses on a DeCAP Claims Form must be $50.00 or greater, unless your current account balance is less than $50.00.

 Note: There is no Grace Period available for DeCAP.

 If, for any reason, it is necessary for the FSA Administrative Office to deny a claim, you will receive a denial letter stating the reason for denial.

 You may appeal the denial by filing a written appeal with the Appeals Panel within 60 days after your receipt of the denial notice.
 The Appeals Panel will review your claim and make a determination within 60 days after receipt of your written notice for appeal.

 Reimbursement for approved claims received by the 25th day of the month will be automatically deposited into the account you indicated on your Enrollment/Change Form or Direct Deposit Form by the close of the following month.
 You may also choose to have reimbursement checks sent to your home address.

 Claims will only be reimbursed up to the current balance in your account.
 If for any reason there are insufficient funds in your account to cover the expenses claimed, only that portion of your claim for which there are sufficient funds will be reimbursed.
 The balance will be carried forward to the next month for payment.